 The concept of the ‘black box’ approach to manufacturing/assembly

-When an assembly center or contract manufacturer receives your components from various suppliers without them knowing the full details of your complete product, perhaps not even who you are (if the assembly center/CM buys on your behalf), and also not seeing who else supplies you at the same time, this is a ‘black box’ manufacturing/assembly approach.
+When a contract manufacturer receives your components from various suppliers without them knowing the full details of your complete product, perhaps not even who you are (if the CM buys on your behalf), and also not seeing who else supplies you at the same time, this is a ‘black box’ manufacturing/assembly approach.

-The assembly center, as mentioned earlier, is aware of your company’s identity and product IP, but your sub-suppliers are never exposed to this information.
+The CM, as mentioned earlier, is aware of your company’s identity and product IP, but your sub-suppliers are never exposed to this information.
 That can be a powerful tool for protecting IP when manufacturing in China.

 Here’s how this works: